Skip to content

 [STEP]

-For 3D printing, we made the following modifications to account for printer tolerances, and then exported to STL format:
+For 3D printing, we made the following modifications to account for printer tolerances, then exported to STL format:

 • Both wheel mounts: